 So why did I finally get myself over to Thanyapura after avoiding it for years?
 Though I was totally intimidated, I was still curious about the place.
 I’d gone through a difficult time and become run down and out of shape.
-I’d been stress eating and gained so much weight, I couldn’t fit into my skinny jeans and had to buy new fat jeans.
-I wanted to get back to my slim old self and needed a kick in the butt and some serious, help.
+I’d been stress-eating and gained so much weight, I couldn’t fit into my skinny jeans and had to buy new fat jeans.
+I wanted to get back to my slim old self and needed a kick in the butt and some serious, professional help.

 When I heard that a friend was going to spend a month at Thanyapura to lose weight, this gave me the incentive to go there too, since I wouldn’t have had the motivation to go there on my own.
 So off I went to spend a week at Thanyapura to get fit and lose weight.
 (Woo hoo!)

-I arrived in the Thanyapura Sports Hotel to find children everywhere – in the hotel lobby, the hotel swimming pool, the Olympic training pools, and the restaurant.
-They were all wearing team uniforms, trainers and carrying sports gear, and chattering.
+I arrived in the Thanyapura Sports Hotel on a hot afternoon to find children everywhere – in the hotel lobby, in the hotel swimming pool, in the Olympic training pools, and in the restaurant.
+They were all wearing team uniforms, trainers, carrying sports gear, and chattering away.

 I found out that Thanyapura is connected to an international school, provides sports facilities for the school and offers international summer sports camp for kids.
 The summer sports camp was in full swing, with kids and their families from all around Asia.
 There was also a children’s swim team from China and the Chinese national swim team there for training.
 No doubt people with children are used to a schoolyard environment, but I’m not a parent and this was different from the adult-centric hip hideaways I normally went to, where hushed murmurs, ambient music and soft lighting were the norm.

 I was very comfortable in my spacious room at Thanyapura Sports Hotel.
-It seemed larger thanks to its unusually high ceilings and enormous French windows, had a private terrace opening onto a big private lawn that looked like a perfect and safe place where kids could play.
-The TV offered nine channels of sports in different languages on TV.
+It seemed larger thanks to its unusually high ceilings and enormous glass back doors that opened onto a small private patio and a big private lawn that looked like a perfect and safe place where kids could play.
+The TV offered nine channels of sports in different languages.

 Along with the sports training and summer camps, Thanyapura offers various wellness and fitness programs including detox, fitness, weight loss, anti-ageing, tennis camp, swim camp, and more .
-I had stated my fitness goals as “lose weight, get fit, and replace fat with muscle”, and was put on their weight loss program.
+When making my booking, I had stated my fitness goals as “lose weight, get fit, and replace fat with muscle”, and was put on their weight loss program.

-My weight loss program covered a very wide range of activities and medical services.
-I had arrived in a state of exhaustion, and since the first two days of my stay fell on the weekend when most of the medical staff were off, my schedule had lots of free time at first.
+My weight loss program covered an extensive range of activities and medical services.
+I had arrived in a state of exhaustion , and since the first two days of my stay fell on the weekend when most of the medical staff were off, my schedule had lots of free time at first.
 Aside from starting the day with yoga followed by abs classes (which meant two hours of nonstop exercise), I took the afternoons off to rest and catch up on sleep.

-My program included a 90-mintue slimming massage, which is a far cry from a normal relaxing spa massage.
-The slimming treatment involved a lot of vigorous pummeling on the thighs with suction cups, and a special lotion to break down cellulite.
+My program included a 90-mintue slimming massage, which is a far cry from a normal relaxing spa massages I was used to.
+The slimming treatment involved a lot of vigorous pummeling on the thighs with suction cups, along with a special lotion to break down cellulite.
 This was my first cellulite massage (or any kind of slimming treatment) and I discovered that breaking down cellulite with suction cups was quite painful.
 The suction cup action hurt like hell, but I tried to bear it and assumed that all the pain meant that it was delivering results.

 On Monday my schedule was packed, mostly with medical appointments which were all part of my weight loss program.
 My package included a blood test, colonic, IV vitamin infusions, L-Carnitine injections to help burn fat, a chiropractor session, a doctor consultation to analyse the results of my blood test, a personal nutrition consultation, a private meditation class and a private session with a personal trainer.

-In between these appointments I was also going to the free daily yoga and abs class every morning, plus trying out Muay Thai, zumba, stretch and any other classes I could fit in from the various group fitness classes offered all day long.
-At the end of each day I relaxed my muscles in the calorie-burning FAR infra-red sauna in the locker room.
+In between these medical appointments I was also going to the free daily yoga and abs class every morning, plus trying out Muay Thai, zumba, stretch, and any other classes I could fit in from the various group fitness classes offered all day long.
+At the end of each day I relaxed my muscles in the calorie-burning Far infra-red sauna in the locker room.
 I loved the infra-red sauna, which penetrates deep into the body tissue and makes you sweat like crazy.
 Most other wellness resorts I’d been to offered Far infra-red sauna in 30 minute sessions which guests had to book and pay per session, but at Thanyapura it’s part of the locker room’s steam, sauna, hot and cold plunge pool room, which guests could use at any time, as much as they liked.

 The medical consultation was a revelation.
 I met with Thai medical director Dr. Narinthorn, who asked me about my eating, sleeping, exercise, and lifestyle routine, and then explained the results of my blood test.
 I told him about the chronic stress I’d been under, the stress eating, weight gain, lack of energy, and overall total exhaustion.

 He showed me diagrams of how adrenal fatigue affects the body’s hormone production, and how my lack of sleep was depleting certain hormones which the body produces during sleep.
 Because I wasn’t sleeping, I wasn’t producing enough vital hormones.
-No wonder I was so exhausted.
+No wonder I felt so exhausted!
 Doctor Narinthorn prescribed supplements for me, which I could buy on the spot from the medical center, along with instructions to take another blood test in three months and then email him the results.

 I was delighted that this weight loss program included all of these medical services.
-Of course I had access to these services in Bangkok, but getting around the city is such a hassle, I just didn’t have the energy or motivation to search for the right doctor, then drive for hours through the exhausting traffic to get to the hospital.
-I loved how at Thanyapura, it was so convenient to have the medical care packaged so efficiently in one place, where the necessary appointments were made for me, and all I had to do was walk a few minutes from my room to the medical center.
+Of course I had access to these services in Bangkok, but getting around the city is such a hassle, plus I just didn’t have the energy or motivation to search for the right doctor and then drive for hours through the exhausting traffic to get to the hospital.
+I loved how at Thanyapura, it was so convenient to have the medical care packaged so efficiently in one place, where the necessary appointments were made for me in advance, and all I had to do was walk a few minutes from my room to the medical center.

 Other great medical features of the weight loss program were the “recovery formula” IV vitamin infusions, and L-Carnitine fat burning injections.
 My program included two recovery formula vitamin IV infusions which pumped the body full of nutrients.
 This took place in a pleasant room furnished with puffy reclining armchairs where guests can relax while the IV drip is hooked into their arms.
-Apparently this was a popular treatment as the room could fit eight people at a time.
+Apparently this was a popular treatment as the room could fit up to eight people at a time.